v2sCollections/City-of-Dreams/README.md

 - **Enemy Highlighting**: if enabled then the enemy highlight effect will be visible only for non-friendly NPCs under the Ping effect
 - **Objects Coloring:** allows to change or remove fill and outline glow colouring for different object categories (friendly and hostile NPCs, hackable devices, distractions etc.)

-\*\*HUDitor \*\*allows players to move & resize some of the main widgets on the screen.
+HUDitor allows players to move & resize some of the main widgets on the screen.

 Inventory

 - Iconic Items cannot be disassembled.
 - Category filters for your storage items list.
 - Smaller Arrows.
-- You can now zoom in on V in the inventory menu.

 Journal